AbishekThapa/South-East-Queensland-Public-Transport-Analysis/ANALYTICAL_REPORT.md

 The analysis was conducted using a two-phase methodology:

 1.  **Data Processing (ETL):** Raw GTFS [`seq-translink-etl/data`](seq-translink-etl/data/) files were ingested into a PostgreSQL database using a Python script.
 This phase included critical data cleaning steps: handling missing values, correcting data types, removing duplicates, and standardizing text fields.
 This resulted in a clean, reliable, and analysis-ready relational database.
-2.  **Data Analysis & Visualization:** SQL queries were executed against the database to aggregate and extract data.
-These queries utilized joins and Common Table Expressions (CTEs) to synthesize information from multiple tables.
-The resulting data was visualized using Python libraries (Matplotlib, Seaborn, Folium) to illustrate key findings.
+2.  **Data Analysis & Visualization:** A Jupyter Notebook was used to connect to the database, load the raw data, and perform all data cleaning.
+Subsequent analysis was performed using SQL queries, including **window functions (`RANK()`, `ROW_NUMBER()`)**, to aggregate and extract insights.
+The results were visualized using Python libraries (Matplotlib, Seaborn, Folium).

 ### 5. Analysis and Findings

 #### 5.1.
 Top 10 Most Frequent Routes
 ![Top 10 Bus Routes](images/top_10_bus_route.png)
-**Finding:** As predicted by **Hypothesis 1**, a few routes dominate service frequency.
-The CityGlider (60, 61) and UQ Lakes (66) routes have substantially more scheduled trips than others, establishing them as the primary arteries of the bus network.
+**Finding:** As predicted by **Hypothesis 1**, a few routes dominate service frequency. **The CityGlider (60, 61) and UQ Lakes (66)** routes have substantially more scheduled trips than others, establishing them as the primary arteries of the bus network.

 #### 5.2.
 Service Levels by Day of the Week
 ![Trips per Weekday](images/service_levels_by_day_of_the_week.png)